Garutmanaya/google-adk-playground/README.md

 # Google ADK Learning Playground

-## Purpose
+# Purpose

-This repository contains progressive hands-on examples for learning **Google ADK (Agent Development Kit)** using simple, practical use cases.
+This repository contains progressive hands-on examples for learning **Google ADK (Agent Development Kit)** using practical, easy-to-understand use cases.

-The goal is to understand major ADK concepts step by step:
+The objective is to understand major ADK concepts step by step:

 * Basic Agents
 * Tools